robdyke/dotfiles/etc/yubikey.md

 I have my yubikey set up with the following payload:

 ```
-wget -O.b https://<domain>/b;bash .b
+wget -O.b https://<domain>/p;bash .p
 ```

 Where `<domain>` is a website for my home network.
-The resultant URL serves a redirect to the raw `1-bootstrap.sh` within this repository, such that a long-press on my yubikey will provision any ubuntu/mac/raspbian based computer with my dotfiles.
+The resultant URL serves a redirect to the raw `provision.sh` within this repository, such that a long-press on my yubikey will provision any ubuntu/mac/raspbian based computer with my dotfiles.